 IBM is the world's largest information technology services company, with 100 years of leadership in helping businesses innovate.
 Drawing on resources from across IBM and key Business Partners, IBM offers a wide range of services, solutions and technologies that enable customers, large and small, to take full advantage of the latest in Linux and Open Virtualization solutions.
 For more information, visit www.ibm.com/linux.

 Intel, the world leader in silicon innovation, delivers hardware and software technologies to continually advance how people work and live.
 For over two decades, Intel's contributions to open-source projects-from one end of the solution stack to the other-have helped ensure that a breadth of solutions run exceptionally well on Intel® architecture.
 As a result, open-source-based solutions, running on Intel® architecture, provides a solid foundation to build your Internet of Things masterpiece.
 With open source on Intel® Architecture, you’ve got a smarter, faster starting point to build custom embedded Linux-based systems.
 So let your imagination soar!
 For additional information about Intel visit http://www.intel.com or http://01.org.

 Open@Citrix supports the open source community via developer support and evangelism.
 Open@Citrix has a number of developers and evangelists that participate actively in the open source community in Apache CloudStack, OpenDaylight, Xen Project and XenServer.
 Educational activities via the Build A Cloud events are conducted by Open@Citrix and held all over the world.
 Learn more at open.citrix.com

-Open Source specific Google is a proud user and supporter of open source software and development methodologies.
-Google contributes back to the Open Source community in many ways, including more than 35 million lines of source code, project hosting on Google Code, programs for students including Google Summer of Code and the Google Code-in Contest, and support for a wide variety of projects, organizations, and events around the world.developers.google.com/
+Google is a proud user and supporter of open source software and development methodologies.
+Google contributes back to the Open Source community in many ways, including more than 50 million lines of source code, programs for students including Google Summer of Code and the Google Code-in Contest, and support for a wide variety of projects, organizations, and events around the world. developers.google.com/

 Elastic is a company that believes getting insight from data matters.
 Built around three open source products — Elasticsearch, Logstash, and Kibana — Elastic is extending what’s possible with data, delivering on the promise that good things come from connecting the dots.
 Designed to help users take data from any source and search, analyze, and visualize it in real time, Elastic products are changing the way organizations get value from data.
 To learn more, visit www.elastic.co.